Couples Therapy – Marriage Counseling

 Emotion is the key organizer in relationships.
 By addressing how partners construct their emotional experience and rules of engagement, EFT takes a couple from fear, pain and chaos, to the predictable, explainable and changeable.
 Cutting edge research identifies the neuroplasticity of memory consolidation and the way in which we are wired for relationships.
 Through the therapy process and the creation of small securely attached experiences couples learn a new dance, a new way of connecting.
 Reworking couples’ cycles, re-establishing connection and strengthening the emotional bond with EFT can take a couple from an anxious and insecure attachment pattern to a more secure and safe connection.

 EFT is a short-term therapy.
 According to EFT outcome research, 90% of couples show significant improvement, and 70-75% move from distress to recovery in eight to 20 sessions.
 (That number can change when there is betrayal, significant psychopathology or addictions in one or both partners).
+EFT is currently the gold standard of therapeutic modalities for helping couples.

 Dr. Winter brings a unique blending of almost 30 years of experience and training in the area of relationships, couples and sex therapy in Boca Raton.
 She is the only psychologist in Florida that is a sexologist, is EFT trained, is a discernment counselor and is a certified sex addiction and EMDR therapist.
 She is available and willing to help you learn a new way of being, end your current marriage the way it is, or simply modify it, to have a new way of relating.
 It is her mission to help you achieve “emotional, sexual and spiritual health.”